otrv4/otrv4/otrv4.md

   7809514858788439644911793978499419995990477371552926308078495, 19)
   ```

   * OTRv4 creates fingerprints using SHA3-512.
-This increases the size of fingerprints.
+This increases the size of
+    fingerprints to 64 bytes.

   * SMP in OTRv4 uses all of the [type/length/value (TLV) record types](#tlv-
   * record-types) as OTRv3, except SMP Message 1Q.
 When SMP Message 1Q is used